s9jenny/handson/README.md

-# handson
+# hands on

-# Instructions for Students: Deploying EC2 with Terraform and Setting up Jenkins and SonarQube for CI/CD
+# Instructions for Students: Create a cluster and Deploy EC2 with Terraform and Set up Jenkins and SonarQube for CI/CD
 In this project, you will:

 Provision an EC2 instance using Terraform.
-Set up Jenkins and SonarQube on the EC2 instance.
+Set up Jenkins and SonarQube on the EC2 instances.
 Create a CI/CD pipeline with Jenkins to integrate Argo CD, SonarQube, and Slack notifications.

 ## Project Overview

-Terraform: Will provision an EC2 instance to host Jenkins and SonarQube.
+Terraform: Will provision an EC2 instances to host Jenkins and SonarQube.
 Jenkins: Will be used as a CI server to build, test, and deploy your Spring Boot application.

 SonarQube: Will be used for continuous inspection of code quality.